 Most modern cars are so quiet that all you can hear at speed is tyre noise.
 The Niva may also have noisy tyres, but you can’t tell because any road noise is drowned out by gearbox whine.

-Mark Key can fit an LPG system for a remarkably cheap £535, but you lose most of the boot, so I wouldn’t bother.
-Save your money and buy the optional snow plough attachment.
+Mark Key used to fit an LPG system for a remarkably cheap £535, but you lose most of the boot, so we wouldn’t bother.
+Save the money and buy the optional snow plough attachment.
 Yes, really.

 The Niva seems at its most content at around 70mph on the motorway; above that speed, the mechanical noise gets a bit much.